“One scientific epoch ended and another began with James Clerk Maxwell.”

-In this year, he established that each molecule of air at room temperature and pressure collides 8 billion times a second with other molecules on average.
+In this year, he established that each molecule of air at room temperature collides 8 billion times a second with other molecules on average.

 Maxwell stayed in London until 1865, carrying out much of his most notable work.

-He then returned to his family home in Scotland for six years, which he devoted to experiments, calculations and writing away from the duties his professorship had involved.
+He then returned to his family home in Scotland for six years, which he devoted to experiments, calculations and writing.
 In 1866 he wrote: